Almost any religious system which fosters unearthly love is potentially a nursery for mystics… — Evelyn Underhill

 Questions and Issues for Mystics

 You can’t legislate the divine substance of love.
 But, we see institutions attempting to do this.
 We see referenced to love in all the Abrahamic religions.
 These are the religions of Semitic origin, Judaism, Christianity, and Islam.
-However, these references are negated by references to gender discrimination and oppression, racial and ethnic prejudice, genocide, and discrimination.
+However, these references to love are negated.
+Within the same text, we find references to gender discrimination, racial and ethnic prejudice, and genocide.
 It’s these latter references which take precedence in the formulation of practice and policy.